casparbein/OctopusInsularis/README.md

 A manual of how to use fineRADstructure can be found here: https://www.milan-malinsky.org/fineradstructure and R scripts for plotting the results were retrieved from the developer's github page: https://github.com/millanek/fineRADstructure.
 The original publication can be read here: https://academic.oup.com/mbe/article/35/5/1284/4883220?login=false .

-// An commented plain text version of the comments presented here is included in this repository.
+- relevant scripts in this repository: [fineRADstructure](/fineRADstructure/)

 ### Phylogenetic analysis